 (See also Overview of Thrombotic Disorders.)

-Activated protein C (APC), in complex with protein S, degrades coagulation factors Va and VIIIa, thus inhibiting coagulation.
+Activated protein C (APC), in complex with protein S, degrades coagulation factors Va and VIIIa, thus inhibiting coagulation (see figure Pathways in blood coagulation).
 Any of several mutations to factor V make it resistant to inactivation by APC, increasing the tendency for thrombosis.

 Factor V Leiden is the most common of these mutations.
 Homozygous mutations increase the risk of thrombosis more than do heterozygous mutations.